FrancoisGib/pusu/README.md

 - Fault tolerance and replication on brokers (with abstraction on pub sub sides)
 - Logging for debugging purpose
 - Async runtime with tokio, for now it is an os threads scheduling for projects without tokio
-- Configuration with yaml or toml format to not have to add receivers by hand and configure the runtime.